greg-ynx/NexusDownloadFlow/README.md

 By automatically handling the download process, it saves time and effort for users who frequently manage large collections of mods.

+If NDF has been helpful for you when downloading mod lists, consider giving the repository a star :star: on GitHub to show your support!

+## How Does It Work?

+NexusDownloadFlow operates using computer vision principles, leveraging the power of OpenCV and a template matching algorithm.
+This approach allows NDF to visually identify and interact with the necessary buttons on the Nexus Mods website, such as:

+- The `Slow download` button
+- The `Click here` button

+By automatically detecting these buttons, NDF simulates user clicks, allowing the mods to be downloaded without any manual intervention.
+This process enables seamless automation of the mod downloading workflow, ensuring reliability and efficiency.

 ## Install

 Download the latest version [here](https://github.com/greg-ynx/NexusDownloadFlow/releases).